Zierman/Phills-Quill/README.md

 4. Move that jar file wherever you want it on your filesystem.
 5. \[Optional Advanced Step\] Make a command such as `pq` or `phillsquill` to make the program easier to execute.
     - This step is system dependent and be completed in a number of ways other than what is shown here.
-    - I like to create an alias in my profile for my shell like this:
+    - I like to create an alias in my profile for my shell like this where `<path-to-phillsquill-jar>` is a placeholder you need to replace with the path:
 ```shell
     alias phillsquill="java -jar <path-to-phillsquill-jar>"
 ```